 You will be able to install SAS on your laptop, given the following conditions: 1) you have a 64bit laptop; 2) you use Windows 7 or later; 3) you have either Boot Camp or Parallels installed on your Mac.
+If you cannot install SAS on your laptop, you will be able to use it in the lab.
 We will be using SAS version 9.4.